88-degrees/Book-of-Changes/e5a4a7e8bf87daguo.md

 Chinese: dà guò 大过 ䷛

+###### p.
+116

 ![Daguo](https://88o.io/wp-content/uploads/2018/09/28-e5a4a7e8bf87daguo.jpg)

-**Daguo** suggests to us a beam that is weak.
+**Dàguò ䷛** suggests to us a beam that is weak.
 There will be advantage in moving (under its conditions) in any direction whatever; there will be success.

 1. The first SIX, divided, shows one placing mats of the white mâo grass under things set on the ground.
 There will be no error.

+2. The second NINE, undivided, shows a decayed

+###### p.
+117

-2. The second NINE, undivided, shows a decayed willow producing shoots, or an old husband in possession of his young wife.
+willow producing shoots, or an old husband in possession of his young wife.
 There will be advantage in every way.

 3. The third NINE, undivided, shows a beam that is weak.
 There will be evil.